William Randolph Hearst – Short Biography

 William Hearst’s Success

 William Hearst was the only child of former U.S. senator George Hearst.
 He was well-traveled as a child since his parents were very wealthy and had several businesses, particularly in mining.
 He studied at St. Paul’s Preparatory School in Concord, New Hampshire, and Harvard.
-He was very interested and good in journalism and drama.
+He was very interested and good at journalism and drama.
 At this time, his father obtained the San Francisco Examiner from a debtor.

 His father obtained the San Francisco Examiner.
 In 1887, William gained control of the San Francisco Examiner and also bought the New York Journal.
 He continued buying newspaper companies, reaching a total of over twenty.
 In 1903, he began publishing magazines after he got married to Millicent Wilson.